imazen/resizer/docs/extend/events.md

 # Events

-Events let you perform URL rewriting, force processing and/or caching of arbitrary files, tie into database queries, and perform custom authorization.
+Events let you perform URL rewriting, force processing and/or caching of arbitrary files, tie into database queries, and do custom authorization.

 All event handlers are registered with the ImageResizer.Configuration.Config.Current.Pipeline class